j-mhu/hera/tests/driverless/README.md

      as if Hera were a MySQL DBMS server.
           - For example, COM_QUIT is unnecessary
      since workers return to the pool after the dispatched request is finished.
-          - Similarly, COM_CLOSE, should not shut down a worker's connection to a database, it should just stop the request and sent the worker by to the idle connection pool.
+          - Similarly, COM_CLOSE should not shut down a worker's connection to a database.
      - Fix segfaulting when client closes the connection...
      - Hera records the state of transactions and always updates the state variables for OCC commands.
 The same needs to be done for MySQL commands, but there may be subtle differences.
           - Code for `COM_QUERY` is complete and could be used as an example.